-I have always loved H&M. It’s been my not-so-secret resource for trend-right pieces and wardrobe fillers.
-I can always depend on them to have a few things to create interesting, modern outfits every season without breaking the bank
+H&M has been my not-so-secret resource for trend-right pieces and wardrobe fillers for years.
+I can always depend on them to have a few things to create interesting, modern outfits every season without breaking the bank.

 What to Buy at H&M